The bright lights in Lemon Park from Thanksgiving to New Years Day could be much dimmer this year without some new volunteers.

 The community service issue is being reviewed but Goyen needs help now.
 Groups, organizations or individuals are needed to help get the lights ready and it needs to happen now in order to get everything done in time for the lights to go on in November.

-Page 2 of 2 - Time is of the essence here.
+Time is of the essence here.

 Volunteers of individuals, groups, service organizations and especially electricians are needed and needed now to help keep Lemon Park Lights bright and drawing people to Pratt.